houzhenggang/HUA-JI-YOU/README.md

 # HUA-JI-YOU

-A small tool to lunch a Man-in-the-middle attack, and HUA JI your victims.
+A small tool to launch a Man-in-the-middle attack, and HUA JI your victims.

 ## ------------------Features------------------